 Established in the 1900s, the historic city of Virginia Highland was originally founded as a streetcar suburb.
 Its name derives from the intersection of Virginia Avenue and North Highland Avenue, which was the central and busiest part of the city.

-Now, its convenient five minute commute to downtown mixed with its famous bungalows and historic homes from the 1910s to 1930s attract newcomers daily.
+Now, its convenient five-minute commute to downtown mixed with its famous bungalows and historic homes from the 1910s to 1930s attract newcomers daily.
 In fact, more than 8,000 people call Virginia Highlands home.
-Almost 100 homes for sale are listed on Zillow that range in price from $70,000 to $2 million.
-Additionally, rental homes on Trulia are priced from $950 to $3,750 per month.
+Almost 37 homes for sale are listed on Zillow that range in price from $199,900 to $3.15 million.

 Be sure to check out these attractions: